-Washington State University, Department of Civil and Environmental Engineering invite applications for a post-doctoral researcher on the Pullman campus with an effective start date as early as May 1, 2020.
+Washington State University (WSU), Department of Civil and Environmental Engineering invite applications for a post-doctoral research position under the supervision of Dr. Christopher Motter.
+The effective start date may be as early as January 13, 2020.
 Funding has been identified for one year and further extension is possible.
+The successful applicant will be based on the Pullman campus of WSU.
 This position is part of WSU’s effort to build a diverse faculty; female and minority candidates are strongly encouraged to apply.

-Applicants should apply online at https://www.wsujobs.com by submitting the following: a cover letter, a detailed resume, a statement of research and teaching interests, and a list of five references with contact information.
-Screening of candidates will begin January 1, 2020, but applications will be accepted until the position is filled.
+Applicants should apply online at https://www.wsujobs.com by submitting the following: a cover letter, a detailed resume, a statement of research interests (1-2 pages), and a list of five references with contact information.
+Screening of candidates will begin November 15, 2019, but applications will be accepted until the position is filled.